SAP-archive/teched2020-DAT262/exercises/dd2/README.md

     ENDIF.
   ENDMETHOD.
 ```

-If `has_data( )` returns true, i.e. if the ABAP Operator receives a signal from the corresponding Data Intelligence Pipeline operator, we call the `on_data( )` method, which contains the wanted functionality (reverse an incoming string and send it back).
+<br> If `has_data( )` returns true, i.e. if the ABAP Operator receives a signal from the corresponding Data Intelligence Pipeline operator, we call the `on_data( )` method, which contains the wanted functionality (reverse an incoming string and send it back).
 Include the following lines after the `step( )` method:
 ```abap
   METHOD on_data.
     DATA lv_data TYPE string.